 Breakfast at the Hoito is a must.
 Housed in the basement of the Finnish Cultural Centre, it offers typical Finnish fare such as delicate crepe-like pancakes and Piirakka, rye-crust pastries stuffed with egg salad, as well as hearty diner-style breakfasts and sandwiches.

 Just an hour from the bright lights of Thunder Bay is the peaceful peninsula of Sleeping Giant Provincial Park.
 Fill up in Thunder Bay—there's no gas on the peninsula.
-The road to Silver Islet is one of my favourite roads in the province, and leads riders to the quaint village of Silver Islet.
+The road to Silver Islet is one of my favourite roads in the province and leads riders to the quaint village of Silver Islet.
 Plan to stop for a homemade cinnamon bun at the General Store there; a charming, peaceful spot at the end of the road, it's a great spot to wander with an ice cream cone, past sweet sleepy cottages and several antique stores and galleries.

 Leaving the peninsula, the road turns inland for 100 km/60 mi on the way to Nipigon.
 Fill up and have lunch before you head off along the north shore to Terrace Bay, where you'll find several inns, motels, and bed and breakfasts.
 Charters to the Slate Islands leave from Terrace Bay, taking riders across the big water to the sheltered bays and ancient rock formations that are home to a herd of protected caribou.

-Continuing east from Terrace Bay, Highway 17 veers north around Jackfish Lake and twists through forest and around smaller lakes inland—dropping down to shore sporadically for surprise big water vistas before tucking back inland again -- for most of the way to Wawa, about 260 km/160 mi.
+Continuing east from Terrace Bay, Highway 17 veers north around Jackfish Lake and twists through the forest and around smaller lakes inland—dropping down to shore sporadically for a surprise big water vistas before tucking back inland again -- for most of the way to Wawa, about 260 km/160 mi.

 In Wawa, plan to spend at least an hour at Young's General Store, chock-a-block full of souvenirs, snacks, fishing accessories, and a giant pickle barrel.
 It's a must-see, from the stuffed moose on the porch to the jalapeno fudge.
 If you're done for the day, the Wawa Motor Inn is a great place to stop, with motel-style rooms or private cabins, and a perfectly paved parking lot.
 And don't forget to snap a photo at the iconic Goose on your way out of town.

-The ride between Wawa and Sault Ste Marie is some of the most exhilarating coastline along the Canadian part of the route.
+The ride between Wawa and Sault Ste Marie is some of the most exhilarating coastlines along the Canadian part of the route.
 In 230 km/140 mi, the road goes inland just once -- through the deep green of Lake Superior Provincial Park—before bringing riders to the absolutely stunning Agawa Bay, where peach-coloured sand stretches out for miles.

 Agawa Bay, Old Woman Bay and Batchawana Bay are great places to stop for a swim or a picnic, to just bask in the sunshine or soak your feet in the clean blue water.
-And if you're cruising down here at dinnertime, do not miss the feast at the Bavarian restaurant Lake Shore Salzburger Hof.

 After a few days on the road, Sault Ste.
 Marie offers a great variety of historic and cultural sights.
 If you're interested in old machines (as many riders are), you could get lost for hours in the Canadian Bushplane Heritage Centre.
-Housed in an old airplane hangar right on the river, it's not only a repository of 25 bushplanes and water bombers, but an educational centre dedicated to preserving the history of Bush Flying and Forest Protection in Canada.
+Housed in an old airplane hangar right on the river, it's not only a repository of 25 bush planes and waterbombers but an educational centre dedicated to preserving the history of Bush Flying and Forest Protection in Canada.

 The old downtown core of Sault Ste.
 Marie is really quite beautiful, with some gorgeous old heritage buildings and interesting coffee shops and eccentric fashion houses.
 It has an interesting vintage feel, with the old store signage and diners like Mike's Lunch, but vibrant and alive at the same time.
 It's also home to the historic Ermatinger-Clergue National Historic Site, the oldest log house northwest of Toronto.